nrlhozkan/Multimedia_Systems_Project/README.md

 See the system in action!
 The following video demonstrates the complete functionality:

-📹 **Demo Video Available Locally** - `demo_video.mp4` (not included in GitHub due to file size limits)

-> **Note:** The demo video file is available in the local project directory but excluded from GitHub due to the 100MB file size limit.
-For GitHub hosting of large files, consider using Git LFS (Large File Storage).
+📹 **[Live System Demo](./example_video.mp4)** - Complete demonstration of voice control, video streaming, and drone movement

+> **Click to watch:** This video shows the real-time operation of the multimedia drone control system with actual voice commands and live camera feed.

 ### What you'll see in the demo:
 - ✅ **Voice Command Recognition** - Real-time speech-to-text processing
 - ✅ **Drone Movement Control** - Responsive takeoff, landing, and directional commands
 - ✅ **Live Video Streaming** - Real-time camera feed from drone perspective
 - ✅ **Web Interface** - Professional dashboard with status indicators
 - ✅ **Multi-threading** - Simultaneous voice processing and video streaming
+- ✅ **CoppeliaSim Integration** - Full simulation environment interaction

 > **Note:** Make sure to have audio enabled to hear the voice commands being recognized in real-time!